 There are many felonies, the Prosecution simply has to prove that the Defendant intended to commit that felony when they broke and entered into the home.

 Once the Prosecutor has proven every element of burglary to the jury beyond a reasonable doubt, the jury must then decide what degree of burglary the Defendant should be convicted of: First or Second.

-What is the Difference Between First and Second Degree Burglary?
+What Is The Difference Between First And Second Degree Burglary?